 Infectious disease doctors may also be known as infectious disease specialists.
 These specialists also conduct research at medical centers and universities around the world.

-There are 664 specialists practicing Infectious Disease Medicine in Texas with an overall average rating of 4.0 stars.
-There are 198 hospitals in Texas with affiliated Infectious Disease Medicine specialists, including Memorial Hermann Northwest Hospital, Texas Health Harris Methodist Hospital Fort Worth and Baylor Scott and White Medical Center Grapevine.
+There are 670 specialists practicing Infectious Disease Medicine in Texas with an overall average rating of 4.0 stars.
+There are 198 hospitals in Texas with affiliated Infectious Disease Medicine specialists, including Memorial Hermann Northwest Hospital, Texas Health Specialty Hospital and University Hospital - University Health System.